richelbilderbeek/sdj_raising_your_code_to_professional_standards/README.md

 The second step is to activate Codecov.

 Codecov is a website that shows your code coverage in a user-friendly form.
-Codecov tracks a project's code coverage in time.
-If you develop over multiple git branches, code coverage can be displayed for each branch seperately.
+Codecov tracks a project's code coverage throughout time.
+If you develop over multiple git branches, code coverage can be seperately displayed for each branch.

-We need to activate Codecov now, because only when you have an account, Codecov will receive and display your code coverage.
+We need to activate Codecov now, because
+Codecov will only receive and display your code coverage when you have an acoount.

-Go to the Codecov website, *https://codecov.io*, and sign in with your GitHub account.
+To activate Codecov, go to its website, *https://codecov.io*, and sign in with your GitHub account.
-Codecov requests authorization for some GitHub information, like your name and email.
+It will request authorization for some GitHub information, like your name and email.

-After authorization, you see all your GitHubs that have their code coverage measured before.
+After authorization, you see all your GitHubs that have had their code coverage measured before.
-This screen will be mostly empty, as you have not measured any code coverage yet.
+This screen will be mostly empty, as you have yet to measure any of your code's coverage.
-If you have multiple GitHub repositories that have their code coverage checked, the Codecov screen will look like this:
+If you have multiple GitHub repositories where their code coverage is being checked, the Codecov screen will look like this:

 ![Figure X: Overview of GitHubs checked by CodeCov](CodecovMyGitHubs.png)